hackone103/WEB-APPLICATION-TESTING/README.md

 Web Testing, or website testing is checking your web application or website for potential bugs before its made live and is accessible to ...

 ### Information Gathering
-   1. <a href="https://github.com/hackone103/WEB-APPLICATION-TESTING/tree/main/1.%20Information%20Gathering">Information Gathering</a>
+   <a href="https://github.com/hackone103/WEB-APPLICATION-TESTING/tree/main/1.%20Information%20Gathering">Information Gathering</a>

 ### Subdomain Enumeration
-   2. <a href="https://github.com/hackone103/WEB-APPLICATION-TESTING/blob/main/2.Subdomain%20Enumeration">Subdomain Enumeration</a>
+   <a href="https://github.com/hackone103/WEB-APPLICATION-TESTING/blob/main/2.Subdomain%20Enumeration">Subdomain Enumeration</a>

+### Web Vulnerabilities
+   <a href="">Web Vulnerabilities</a>